-Enclosed please find the amended Illinois Form 1120-X, Amended Corporation Income and Replacement Tax Return, prepared on behalf of TAXPAYER ("Taxpayer") for the tax years ended June 30, 20XX and June 30, 20XX.

-Taxpayer is amending its return to request that the Illinois Department of Revenue approve the utilization of alternative apportionment and accept the Amended Return as filed and prospectively for tax years ending on or after June 30, 20XX.
+Enclosed please find the amended Illinois Form 1120-X, Amended Corporation Income and Replacement Tax Return, ("Amended Return") prepared on behalf of COMPANY1 ("Taxpayer") for the tax year ended DATE.
+Taxpayer is amending its return to request that the Illinois Department of Revenue approve the utilization of alternative apportionment and accept the Amended Return as filed and prospectively for tax years ending on or after DATE.
 Please refer to Statement 1 in the amended returns for additional details.
-In addition, the refund claims correct an error to include COMPANY 1'S (FEIN: XXXXX) federal taxable income into the returns.
-As a result, Taxpayer is requesting a tax refund in the amount of \$\$\$\$ for the tax year ended June 30, 20XX; and a tax refund in the amount of \$\$\$\$ for the tax year ended June 30, 20XX.
+As a result, Taxpayer is requesting a tax refund in the amount of \$\$\$,\$\$\$ for the tax year ended DATE.

 Please direct all correspondence regarding this matter to my attention.
-If you need further information or have questions regarding this matter, please contact me at (XXX) XXX-XXXX.
+If you need further information or have questions regarding this matter, please contact me at (###) ###-####.